JeremiasMeister/enigma-3d/README.md

 - Texturing, Normals and Vertex Colors
 - one Point Light and one Ambient Light
 - a Camera
-- a simple Event system to add functions to Keyboard presses.
+- a simple Event system to inject functions and Keyboard presses into the event loop.
 Atm events get processed one by one in sequence
+- a simple Update system to inject functions into the update loop.
+Atm, the functions get processes one by one in sequence

 A known Issue is currently, that Index Buffers are stored on the Vertices.
 That results in missing faces and needs to be restructured.